qtrinh/qpipeline/INSTALLATION.md

 ```
 If you see the following, then you have successuflly compiled **_qpipeline_**
 ```
+...
-An annotation and a collection of utils for Next Gen Sequencing (NGS) data.
+qpipeline is an annotation and a collection of utils for Next Gen Sequencing (NGS) data.

 Usage:
         qpipeline txt